Published: 27 May 2011

 Compliance with the Federal Information Security Management Act of 2002 (FISMA) has long been a thorn in the side of government agencies.
-Failing grades from the General Accounting Office have
+Failing grades from the General Accounting Office have been commonplace, leading to increased scrutiny of government security and the state of data security within respective agencies.

 "FISMA was never implemented by measuring security effectiveness, it was only used to justify wasteful exercises in compliance," says Alan Paller, director of research at the SANS Institute.